The Three Daughters of King O'Hara: Tale type

-Norwegian folklorist Reidar Thoralf Christiansen classified the tale as belonging to type 425, "The Search for the Lost Husband", of the international Aarne-Thompson-Uther Index.
-These tales mostly refer to a human maiden being betrothed to an animal bridegroom, who is actually a prince cursed into a non-human form.
+In the late 19th century, Alfred Nutt described the story as a "Beauty and the Beast tale", another type of the ATU index related to the animal bridegroom tales.
+Similarly, in the early 20th century, Norwegian folklorist Reidar Thoralf Christiansen classified the tale as belonging to type 425, "The Search for the Lost Husband", of the international Aarne-Thompson-Uther Index.

+More specifically, the tale is classified in the international Aarne-Thompson-Uther Index as type ATU 425A, "The Animal as Bridegroom". in this tale type, the heroine is a human maiden who marries a prince that is cursed to become an animal of some sort.
+She betrays his trust and he disappears, prompting a quest for him.
 For example, the hero of the tale was said to be transformed into a white dog by the druidecht of the Queen of Tir-na-Nog.

-Alfred Nutt described the story as a "Beauty and the Beast tale", another type of the ATU index related to the animal bridegroom tales.

 The tale also contains type ATU 302, "The Ogre's (Devil's) Heart in the Egg", a set of stories where the villain hides its heart or soul in an external place and can only be defeated if the heroes destroy its external location.

 Motifs

+According to Hans-Jörg Uther, the main feature of tale type ATU 425A is "bribing the false bride for three nights with the husband".
+In fact, when he developed his revision of Aarne-Thompson's system, Uther remarked that an "essential" trait of the tale type ATU 425A was the "wife's quest and gifts" and "nights bought".

 According to Jan-Öjvind Swahn's study on some 1,100 variants of Cupid and Psyche and related types, the motif of the "wishing chair" appears in Celtic, Irish and British variants.
 In the same study, he concluded that the dog as the animal husband appears "confined to the Germanic and Celtic areas".

 The motif of the separation of the heroine from her children is located by scholarship across Celtic and Germanic speaking areas.